Ombak Rindu: Reviews

 The film received poor reviews from critics, but has received superb positive reviews from general audiences.

-Controversy
+Lawsuits

 Controversy occurred when the author of this novel, Fauziah Ashari, claimed she did not get paid accordingly based on the collection of broken film stage.
 In addition, she also stated that she was not called on to be an advisor in the production of the script nor was she called to be the playwright of the film.

 But her statement was repulsed by Karangkraf Media Group Managing Director, Datuk Hussamuddin Yaacub.
 He stated that the process of adapting the novel to film scripts had been conducted since 2009.
 He also refuted the allegations that writers did not get adequate pay as he had given nearly RM 200,000 as royalty.
 Additionally, the author of the book will benefit from the increased revenue from the sales of the book due to the commercial success of the film.